MnBr$_2$ on the graphene on Ir(110) substrate: growth, structure, and super-moir\`e: acknowledgments

 \section{acknowledgments}

 Funding from the Deutsche Forschungsgemeinschaft (DFG) through CRC 1238 (project number 277146847, subprojects A01, C01, and B06) is acknowledged.
 J.F. acknowledges financial support from the DFG through project FI 2624/1-1 (project no. 462692705) within SPP 2137.
-Financial support by the DFG priority program SPP2244 is acknowledged W.J. (project no. 535290457).
+W.J. acknowledges financial support by the DFG priority program SPP2244 (project no. 535290457).
 The authors acknowledge the computing time granted by the JARA Vergabegremium and provided on the JARA Partition part of the supercomputer JURECA at Forschungszentrum Jülich.